LuisReinoso/ng-filename-parser/README.md

 - `getTypescriptFile`
 - `getStorybookFile`

-Checkout docs or testing files for more information.
+Checkout testing files for more information.

 ### License